BlingHe/PixelFolder/README.md

 Args:
 - `--Generator=PixelFolder` to declare the model name.
 We also support training CIPS and StyleGAN2, you only need to modify the hyperparameter here.
 - `--batch=int` to set the batch size.
-- `--out_path`, which is the path of output files including images, checkpoints and tensorboard files.
+- `--out_path=str`, which is the path of output files including images, checkpoints and tensorboard files.
-- `--path_fid` to temporarily save the images generated when calculating the FID score.
+- `--path_fid=str` to save the images generated when calculating the FID score.

 ### Evaluation